connervieira/HomeIndex/DOCUMENTATION.md

 ## Usage

+Using Home Index effectively can turn it into an extremely valuable tool for organization.

 ### Adding Items

+The more items you add to Home Index, the easier it will be to locate possessions in the future.
+Generally, it's easiest to empty a container like a bin or drawer, and add all of the items to Home Index one by one as you place them back in the container.

+Home Index is arguably the most useful when you use it to index items that don't get used up rapidly.
+For example, adding a particular screwdriver to your item inventory will make it easy to find when you need it, but adding the bananas you picked up from the store is unlikely to be helpful given that they will probably go bad before you misplace them.
+As such, it would be a waste of time to index the things you purchase and replenish with high regularity.

+Remember that adding information like descriptions and values to items might be helpful, but it's completely optional.
+Don't feel compelled to add extensive metadata to all of the items you index.
+Doing so might lead to the indexing process feeling extremely tedious.
+It's better to quickly add a lot of items then to feel burned out from logging too much information, and stopping early.

+In short, it goes without saying that Home Index is only useful if you actually use it.
+As such, it's designed to be as simple or as complex as you want.
+Don't fall into the trap of being thorough to the point of burn out.
+Even just quickly adding short names for all the items in a particular area will make it dramatically easier to find misplaced items.

+Below is the process for adding items to Home Index.

 1. Locate the 'add item' form at the top of the main Home Index page.
 2. Fill out the relevant item location and information details.